 [PDF] 1962.
 The role of behavioral study in cricket classification.
 Systematic Zoology 11(2): 53-72.

 [PDF] 1962.
-The evolutionary relationships of 17-year and 13-year cicadas with three new species (Homoptera: Cicadidae: Magicicada).
+The evolutionary relationships of 17-year and 13-year cicadas, and three new species (Homoptera: Cicadidae: Magicicada).
 Miscellaneous Publications of the University of Michigan Museum of Zoology 121: 1- 59.
 (R. D. Alexander and T. E. Moore).

 [PDF] 1962.
 Evolutionary change in cricket acoustical communication.
 Evolution 16(4): 443-467.